giantswarm/docs/src/content/guides/prepare-aws-account/index.md

 - Some AWS account (usually control plane account):
     - IAM _user_ to be used by our `aws-operator` software.
-- All control plane and tenant cluster AWS accounts:
+- All control plane and workload cluster AWS accounts:
     - Service limits set according to requirements.
     - IAM _role_ to be assumed by our `aws-operator` software.
     - IAM _role_ to be assumed by Giant Swarm staff.

-Each Giant Swarm tenant cluster belongs to an organization within Giant Swarm.
+Each Giant Swarm workload cluster belongs to an organization within Giant Swarm.
-This organization will later be configured with information about the two tenant cluster IAM roles mentioned above.
+This organization will later be configured with information about the two workload cluster IAM roles mentioned above.

 We have created a Terraform module to automate the IAM role creation.
 You can view the code [here](https://github.com/giantswarm/giantswarm-aws-account-prerequisites).
 You can also use the steps as described in this guide.

 ## IAM user for aws-operator {#iam-aws-operator-user}

-Giant Swarm's service creating and maintaining your tenant clusters is called [aws-operator](https://github.com/giantswarm/aws-operator).
+Giant Swarm's service creating and maintaining your workload clusters is called [aws-operator](https://github.com/giantswarm/aws-operator).
 It runs in the control plane.
 In order to handle resources in your AWS Tenant Cluster account, it needs a prepared IAM user allowed to assume IAM roles